-Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations prohibited the conclusion of amendments to contracts if these change substantially the subject-matter of the contract or the terms of the original tender, or which increase the contract value.
-Arrangement adopted.
-Conflicts of interests: this issue will be addressed at the legislative and systemic levels.
+Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations Arrangements to address the main types of specific deficiencies identified by the EC are as follows: - Amendments to contracts: the amendment to the PP Act prohibited the conclusion of amendments to contracts if these change substantially the subject-matter of the contract or the terms of the original tender, or which increase the contract value.
+Arrangement adopted. - Conflicts of interests: this issue will be addressed at the legislative and systemic levels.
 At the legislative level, Slovakia will fully transpose the provisions on the conflict of interests based on the new EU public procurement directive.
 At the level of the PP management and control system, procedures for administrative control by the MA will be defined to identify conflicts of interest and further assess and address them.
-Arrangement to be taken.
-Insufficient competition - only one tender submitted: The deficiency was addressed at the legislative and system level.
+Arrangement to be taken. - Insufficient competition - only one tender submitted: The deficiency was addressed at the legislative and system level.
 At the legislative level, an amendment to the Act on Public Procurement enabled the contracting authority to cancel the award procedure in cases where only one or two tenders have been received.
 At the systemic level, this issue was addressed by modifying the management system, where the MA is required to request that the PPO oversee the whole PP process if it identifies PP in which only one tender has been received.
 At the same time, competition protection will be strengthened through cooperation of controlling bodies with the Antimonopoly Office.
-Arrangement to be taken Setting the deadline for requesting tender documents: The electronic forms - notices of the publication of public procurement procedure - have been modified so that the deadline for requesting the tender documents.
-An amendment to the Act on Public Procurement introduced an obligation to publish tender documents in the contracting authority's profile.
-At the same time, all beneficiaries have been instructed by the MA not to restrict candidates' access to tender documents by setting deadlines for requesting tender documents.
-Elimination and/or identification of discriminatory tendering conditions are covered by several of the aforementioned arrangements, such as coo
+Arrangement to be taken - Setting the deadline for requesting tender documents: The electronic forms - notices of the publication of public procurement procedure - have been modified so that the deadline for requesting the tender documents is consistent with the deadline for the submission of tenders.
+The above arrangement fully removed the possibility to shorten the deadline for requesting tender documents.
+An amendment to the Act on Public Procurement introduced an obligation to publish tender documents in the contracting author